Trump Dismisses Recession Fears, Saying Fed Must Help The Economy

 President Trump Tries To Tamp Down Recession Fears

-Trump said again that the Fed should keep lowering interest rates — and this time he called for a cut of at least 1 percentage point.
+"I think I could be helped out by the Fed," Trump said Sunday.
+"But the Fed doesn't like helping me too much."

 Last month, the central bank cut rates by a quarter-point.
+Trump is urging the Fed to cut rates by an additional percentage point as quickly as possible.

-"The Fed Rate, over a fairly short period of time, should be reduced by at least 100 basis points," Trump tweeted.
+"The Fed Rate, over a fairly short period of time, should be reduced by at least 100 basis points," Trump tweeted Monday.
 "If that happened, our Economy would be even better, and the World Economy would be greatly and quickly enhanced-good for everyone."

 The Commerce Department granted a partial reprieve on Monday to Chinese telecom giant Huawei, allowing the firm to keep buying components from U.S. suppliers for 90 days, in order to serve its existing customers.